Skein and cluster algebras of unpunctured surfaces for $\mathfrak{sp}_4$: The sp4 -skein algebra S(sp4,S) of an unpunctured marked surface

 \subsection{Basis webs, elementary webs, and web clusters}

 In \cite{Kuperberg96}, Kuperberg introduced a $4$-valent vertex to define a basis for a certain space of $\mathfrak{sp}_4$-webs.
-We rescale it and call it a ``crossroad'' in this paper. \begin{dfn}[crossroads and rungs] A \emph{crossroad} is a $4$-valent vertex defined by
+The following ``crossroad'' is the Kuperberg's $4$-valent vertex multiplied by $(-1)$. \begin{dfn}[crossroads and rungs] A \emph{crossroad} is a $4$-valent vertex defined by

 A \emph{rung} is a type~$2$ edge in a tangled $\mathfrak{sp}_4$-graph which does not touch special points.
 A subset $S$ of rungs in a tangled $\mathfrak{sp}_4$-graph is \emph{essential} if the tangled $\mathfrak{sp}_4$-graph obtained by removing all rungs in $S$ becomes zero in the skein algebra.
 An $\mathfrak{sp}_4$-web in $\Skein{\Sigma}$ is a \emph{crossroad web} if it can be represented by a tangled $\mathfrak{sp}_4$-graph diagram on $\Sigma$ with crossroads and no rungs.
 The \emph{crossroad web associated with an $\mathfrak{sp}_4$-web $G$} is a crossroad web obtained by formally replacing all the rungs of $G$ with crossroads. \end{dfn} We remark here that a simple loop or arc of either type is also a crossroad web.